 - Hiking anywhere and everywhere.
 We are National Park and hiking trail junkies, and seek these out everywhere we go.
 Often these are free to visit, but even if there is a fee, it’s usually not much and provides a full day’s entertainment and epic views at minimum.

 - Finding free walking tours.
 Most cities in the world offer free guided walking tours – just do a quick Google search of your destination.
-The premise of these is you leave a tip at the end of your tour, still offering great value for a few hours of informative guided strolling.
+The premise of these is you leave a tip at the end of your tour, but this offers great value and insights for your visit.

 - Scoping out free events.
 Asking locals, scouring Tripadvisor forums, and using global resources like TimeOut magazine are great ways to find free events in your region.

 - Stalking Pinterest for cheap and free activity ideas.
 Pinterest is an amazing resource for travellers, and you can often find curated lists of free activities and sites for your destination from blogs.
-(Psst, you can follow us here for thrifty inspiration, too!).
+(Psst, you can follow us here for thrifty inspiration!).

 We travel hack to cut costs